PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-06 07:37:13
+Last updated: 2024-04-06 07:37:46
-Random Quote: You can tell a lot about a person from his biography. - Phil Dunphy
+Random Quote: Lily: "I can't believe I unloaded like that on a high-school senior."
+Robin: "I can't believe a high-school senior unloaded like that on me." - Robin Scherbatsky